First of all, apologies for occupying yet more of the internet with Lionel Messi v Cristiano Ronaldo content.

 Having missed out of three major international trophies (including a World Cup) in as many years, the Barcelona forward announced his retirement from international football.

-Now for some contrast.
+Now for a contrast.

-Ronaldo’s Portugal limped to the final of Euro 2016.
+By tournament standards, Portugal limped to the final of Euro 2016.

 And Les Bleus were handed a huge boost when Ronaldo was forced off with an injury midway through the first half.